- Business and Employment»

 The End Has Yet To Be Written

-The chapter that was Ferguson is not yet complete.
+The Ferguson chapter that has been grist for the new civil rights movement, is not yet complete.
 We don't know how this one fully plays out yet.
-But what we do know is that civil rights in America will never be the same.
+What we do know is that civil rights in America will never be the same.

-We've seen a renewed energy, albeit an imperfect activism, sweeping the country.
-And just as Rosa Parks' defiance wasn't restricted to civil rights in transportation, today's Black Lives Matter marches won't be restricted to the allegations of police brutality.
-It will eventually expand to the workplace as people seek economic and social justice there.
+We've seen a renewed energy (albeit an imperfect activism) sweeping the country.
+Just as Rosa Parks' defiance wasn't restricted to civil rights in transportation, today's activism on behalf of black and brown people won't be restricted to the allegations of police brutality.
+It will eventually expand into the workplace as people seek economic and social justice for themselves in that space as well.
+Will your employer be ready?
+Will you?

 Quotes Worth Reflecting Upon